surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 #### Sustain pedal in mono mode

-- **Sustain pedal holds all notes (no note off retrigger)** - If sustain is engaged and multiple notes are hit then held one after the other, Surge will stay on the latest note when releasing it instead of switching to the previous note.
+- **Sustain pedal holds all notes (no note off retrigger)** - If sustain is engaged and multiple notes are hit then held one after the other, Surge XT will stay on the latest note when releasing it instead of switching to the previous note.
-- **Sustain pedal allows note off retrigger** - If sustain is engaged and multiple notes are hit then held one after the other, Surge will switch to the previous note when the latest note is released.
+- **Sustain pedal allows note off retrigger** - If sustain is engaged and multiple notes are hit then held one after the other, Surge XT will switch to the previous note when the latest note is released.

 #### Save MIDI Mapping As...